Plan for live events in Microsoft Teams

 - South Korea

 Exclusions and considerations

-- Go Locals: Teams Go Locals, outside of the ones listed above, are not currently supported.
+- Data location: Teams data locations, outside of the ones listed above, aren't currently supported.

 - China: Event team members and attendees will not be able to use Teams live events because Azure CDN is not accessible in China.
 A workaround is to use a company VPN connection, which gets the client connected to CDN via the customer's corporate network.